-Interest is charged at the end of the statement period and is calculated on the sum of the interest charges on the daily outstanding cash advance balance, purchase balance and balance transfer amounts.
+Interest is charged at the end of the statement period and is calculated on the sum of the interest charges on the daily outstanding cash advance balance and purchase balance amounts.

 What about interest on cash advance transactions and balance transfers?

-Interest is charged on cash advance transactions and balance transfers from the date they’re made until the amount of the transaction is paid in full.
+Interest is charged on cash advance tranasctions (excluding any balance tranfer) from the date they're made until the amount of transaction is paid in full.

 What is a statement cycle or statement period?

 The date that your statement is issued is called the “statement date” and the period from one statement date to the next statement date is called the “statement cycle”.

 A statement cycle doesn’t have to begin and end on the first and last day of the month - it’s usually based on the day on which you opened your credit card account.